ajaykr2712/MLOPS/1/Project.md

 Backend: Flask (Optional, if using API-based architecture)
 Containerization: Docker
 CI/CD: GitHub Actions
-Deployment Options: AWS/GCP/Azure (using Docker or Kubernetes)
+Deployment Options: AWS (using Docker or Kubernetes)